 Community Health Improvement Grants Program Significant Health Needs Addressed Access to health care Chronic diseases Food insecurity Mental health Overweight and obesity Preventive practices Substance use Program Description Award grant funds to local non-profit organizations to be used to effect collective impact, addressing the health priorities established by the hospitals (based on the most recent Community Health Needs Assessment).
 Awards will be given to agencies with a formal collaboration and links to the hospitals.
 Population Served Vulnerable and underserved populations in Kern County.
 Program Goal / Anticipated Impact Increased access and reduced barriers to health care, preventive care, mental health and substance abuse services, basic needs and chronic disease prevention and treatment for the medically underserved.
 The hospital actively partners with non-profit organizations working to improve health status and quality of life in the communities we serve.
 Grant funds are used to deliver services and strengthen service systems, to improve the health and well-being of vulnerable and underserved populations and reduce disparities.
-FY 2022 Report Activities Summary Mercy and Memorial Hospitals awarded \$400,332 in grant funding to nine Kern County non-profit organizations.
+FY 2023 Report Activities Summary Mercy and Memorial Hospitals awarded \$424,604 in grant funding to nine Kern County non-profit organizations.
 Performance / Impact The Community Grants Committee reviewed all grant proposals and provided recommendations for organizations and projects to be funded.
 Grant projects addressed the following identified health needs: Access to care Birth indicators Chronic diseases Dental care Food insecurity Housing and homelessness Substance use and misuse

-Mental healthPreventive practicesViolence and Injury Hospital's Contribution / Program Expense The total FY22 expense was \$400,332.
+Mental health Preventive practices Violence and Injury Hospital's Contribution / Program Expense The total FY23 expense was \$424,604.
 Other hospital contributions include grant administration.
-FY 2023 Plan Program Goal / Anticipated Impact The Community Grants Committee will review all grant proposals and provide recommendations for organizations and projects to be funded.
-Planned Activities No planned changes from the previous year.
+FY 2024 Plan FY 2024 Plan Program Goal / Anticipated Impact The Community Grants Committee will review all grant proposals and provide recommendations for organizations and projects to be funded.

 Community Health Initiative Significant Health Needs Addressed Access to careMental health Program Description The Community Health Initiative works with public, private and non-profit organizations to enroll individuals in health insurance programs.
 We provide training and referrals to partner agencies, and work at the local and state levels to help streamline the sometimes burdensome process of navigating the public health system.
 Population Served We work to provide access to care for individuals and families.
 Mental health activities are provided to Spanish-speaking populations.
 Program Goal / Anticipated Impact Kern County residents will have access to health care, will be able to navigate health insurance coverage to access care, and will utilize preventive care.
-FY 2022 Report Activities Summary Review the "Path to Good Health" booklet with every client to ensure they understand and know how to access care.
+FY 2023 Report Activities Summary Review the "Path to Good Health" booklet with every client to ensure they understand and know how to access care.
 Make follow-up utilization calls to those individuals who are assisted with health insurance enrollment to ensure they have selected a health plan, primary care physician and have scheduled their first appointment.
-Performance / Impact 85% of individuals who begin the health insurance application process will complete enrollment.
-43% of enrolled individuals will schedule their first doctor visit within six months of enrollment.
-91% of individuals who enroll in health insurance will select a health plan
+Performance / Impact 92% of individuals who began the health insurance application process completed enrollment.
+99% of individuals who enrolled in health insurance selected a health plan.
+100% of individuals who participated in mental health presentations reported having a better understanding of mental health.
+95% of individuals who attended a mental health workshop reported a willingness to seek professional help.